QR Code for Wedding Pictures – Ready in 5 minutes

 Here's how it works, step by step:

-2. Guests scan the code using their phone’s camera or a QR scanner app, no downloads or logins required in most cases.
+5. Guests scan the code using their phone’s camera or a QR scanner app, no downloads or logins required in most cases.

-3. The album opens instantly, allowing guests to browse the photos or upload their own directly from their phone.
+6. The album opens instantly, allowing guests to browse the photos or upload their own directly from their phone.

-4. All your wedding memories end up in one place, organized and accessible without the hassle of collecting pictures through email or text
+7. Wedding pictures all end up in one place, organized and accessible without the hassle of collecting pictures through email or text

 It’s easy for everyone